zthaiZ/go-time/.agent-os/product/decisions.md

 ### Decision

-ETA Watcher will be a smart commute monitoring application that automatically tracks Google Maps travel times and notifies users when their preferred travel duration is reached.
+GoTime will be a smart commute monitoring application that automatically tracks Google Maps travel times and notifies users when their preferred travel duration is reached.
 The target market is traffic-conscious commuters and frequent travelers who want to optimize departure timing without manual monitoring.

 ### Context